jfasch/jfasch-home/trainings/log/detail/2020-11-03/index.rst

   check a script's output.
 Verify that a file is modified periodically, for example.
 Write that script, based upon what we have learned in this training.
+* Reload a page in Chromium.
+Hm, not sure if this is Linux Basics.

 Support Material
 ----------------